Skip to navigation Skip to content

 • End date: hardship end date

-• Maximum hardship reduction: Will always be No
+• Maximum hardship reduction: is always No

 • Care recipient contribution: code this amount as at start date

-• Reason: select most appropriate from list
+• Reason: select most appropriate from dropdown menu

 • Select Submit